Breaking Away (1979)

 Dad: No, I don't feel lucky to be alive!
 I feel lucky I'm not dead.
 There's a difference.

-Dad: I didn't want you to be this miserable.
+Dad: What's the matter?
+What are you cryin' for?
+I think you lost your wallet or something.
+I didn't want you to be this miserable.
 A little bit's all I asked for.

 Dad: If you eat so much, Moocher, how come you're so damned small?

 Moocher: Oh...
 It's my metabolism.
 I eat 3 times a day and my metabolism eats 5 times a day.

 Dave: You mean we might be a father?